ksu-cis300-master/Homework-3-S24-Instructions-Mastermind/index.md

 The codebreaker then tries to guess this code by making a series of guesses.
 After each guess, the codemaker scores the guess with the following two values:

 - The number of *black hits*: The number of pegs guessed correctly - the correct color in the correct location.
-- The number of *white hits*: The maximum number of additional pegs that would be guessed correctly if the incorrect pegs could be reordered.
+- The number of *white hits*: The maximum number of additional pegs that could be made correct by reordering the incorrect pegs.

 For example, suppose the code is `0123`.
 A guess of `0011` would be scored as 1 black hit (the first peg is the correct color) and 1 white hit (the last three pegs in the guess could be reordered as `101`, yielding 1 additional match).

-If a guess is scored as 4 black hits, the round ends, and the codemaker received a number of points equal to the number of guesses made by the codebreaker.
+If a guess is scored as 4 black hits, the round ends, and the codemaker receives a number of points equal to the number of guesses made by the codebreaker.
 Additional rules govern cases in which the codemaker incorrectly scores a guess, or if the codebreaker fails to guess the code within a specified maximum number of guesses; however, these rules are unimportant for this program.

+For an illustration of the game, [here](https://www.archimedes-lab.org/mastermind.html) is a website at which you can play single rounds as the codebreaker.

 ### 1.2.
 Optimal Guesses

-There are 1296 possible codes.
+There are 6<sup>4</sup> = 1296 possible codes.
 Let's refer to this set of codes as the *initial goal set*.
 In general, any subset of these codes can be a goal set.
 We can think of the initial guess as partitioning the initial goal set into nonempty subsets, each corresponding to a different score; i.e., all of the codes that result in a score of no hits are placed in one set, all those resulting in 1 black hit and no white hits are placed in another, etc. Note that because there are 14 possible scores (the score 3 black hits and 1 white hit is impossible), a guess will partition a goal set into up to 14 nonempty goal sets.
 The score that is actually given for the guess then selects one of these goal sets as the set of possible solutions.
 Subsequent guesses further partition the set of possible solutions.

 Let *S* be some nonempty goal set.
-We say that *S* is 1-solvable if it contains exactly 1 element (we can guess this code immediately).
-For *n* \> 1, we say that *S* is *n*-solvable if there is a guess that partitions *S* into goal sets such that each is either empty or *k*-solvable for some *k* \< *n*.
+We say that *S* is *1-solvable* if it contains exactly 1 element (we can guess this code immediately).
+For *n* \> 1, we say that *S* is *n-solvable* if there is a guess that partitions *S* into nonempty goal sets such that each is *k*-solvable for some *k* \< *n*.
 We define the *optimal score* of *S* to be the minimum *n* such that *S* is *n*-solvable.
 We then say that a guess is *optimal* for *S* if:

 - it is the only element in *S*; or
 - it partitions *S* such that each nonempty goal set has a smaller optimal score than does *S*.